m-zavgorodniy/developer-api-test/README.md

 The format of the JSON follows [Google JSON Style Guide](https://google.github.io/styleguide/jsoncstyleguide.xml)

-The API provides the following error satus codes, accordingly to [RFC 7231](https://tools.ietf.org/html/rfc7231#section-6):
+The API provides the following error status codes, accordingly to [RFC 7231](https://tools.ietf.org/html/rfc7231#section-6):
-- 400 Bad request - the client provided maleformed parameters
+- 400 Bad request - the client provided malformed parameters
 - 404 Not found - the client requests an operation on record that does not exist or has been deleted

 The API is being served from Heroku (https://developer-api-test.herokuapp.com/api/users)